-No committed control measures are included in the 2008 ozone standard conformity demonstration as part of the 2016 Ozone Plan.
+No committed control measures are included in the 2016 Ozone Plan.

 PM-10

 Committed control measures in the EPA approved 2007 PM-10 Maintenance Plan that reduce mobile source emissions are shown in Table 2-3.
 However, reductions from these control measures were not applied to this conformity analysis because they were not needed to demonstrate conformity.